thunderrabbit/robnugen-journal-entries/2017/08/05review-for-airbnb.md

 https://docs.google.com/document/d/1hPOAHKsGAHMCphKpLHj_5CzHvHDvFwdaOllQK1PKDCg/edit

+Though I no longer have access to the participant list on Google Docs, we were charged for one participant for two nights, though she only attended one night.

 R wanted to hurry so agreed to just pay the money at that moment instead of having some time to discuss.
 We paid and went downstairs where Renee proceeded to tell R to shut up so Renee could address